 - A single manuscript file.
-For an initial submission (i.e. first submission of the manuscript, intended for peer review), authors can submit a single .docx or .pdf file containing all the article text (title, authors, affiliations, keywords, abstract, main text, acknowledgements, references, additional information) and display items (figures and tables).
+For an initial submission (i.e. first submission of a manuscript, intended for peer review), authors can submit a single .doc, .docx or .pdf file containing all the article text (title, authors, affiliations, keywords, abstract, main text, acknowledgements, references, additional information) and display items (figures and tables).
 Place display items after the references or where they are first cited in the text.

 Note that additional files are required when resubmitting a manuscript after the peer review stage.
 This is referred to as a final submission.

-Related information is available in the page: Preparing a final submission
+Related information is available in the page: preparing a final submission

-- I declare myself as the corresponding author and will act as spokesperson for all authors during the review process and beyond.
+- I declare myself as the corresponding author and will act as spokesperson for all co-authors during the review process and beyond.
 I understand that it is my responsibility to inform all co-authors of the manuscript’s progress following submission.